Wedding Band Buying Guide: Who's Picking Up the Tab?

 $50,000$2,500$2,0009%

-As you can see, the cost of wedding bands can vary greatly, and it's essential to factor these costs into your overall wedding budget.
-Remember, it's not about how much you spend but the symbol of commitment these bands represent.
+As you can see, the cost of wedding bands can vary greatly, and it's important to factor these costs into your overall wedding budget.
+Remember, it's not about how much you spend, but the symbol of commitment that these bands represent.

 Your Wedding, Your Rules: Making the Wedding Band Decision